afedyanin/etcd-demo-app/README.md

 docker-compose up -d
 ```

-## Ñheck the status of the cluster environment
+## Check the status of the cluster environment

 ```
 docker-compose ps